nushosilayer8/writeups/crossctf-quals2018/pwn/evenflow/README.md

 ## Exploit
 ### $?
-`$?` contains the return value of the previous command.
+In a shell, `$?` contains the return value of the previous command.
 Since we are allowed to pass a string of 2 bytes to `echo`, we can just send in `$?` for "shell".

 So, we can call `echo $?` which will give us the return value of `./evenflow flag`, which will let us know how far away is the first differing character from the actual flag.